Is your employer denying you overtime pay?

-GWC Injury Lawyers wage theft and violation attorneys are currently representing Illinois workers who are not receiving every penny that they have worked for and that they deserve.
+GWC Injury Lawyers’ wage theft and violation attorneys are currently representing Illinois workers who are not receiving every penny for which they have worked and that they deserve.

-If your employer is not paying you overtime pay at the rate of one and half times your hourly wage, talk to our experienced Illinois overtime lawyers.
+If your employer is not paying you overtime pay at the rate of one-and-a-half times your hourly wage, talk to our experienced Illinois overtime lawyers.

 Our firm knows exactly how to deal with defiant employers who take advantage of the workers who help their companies succeed.

 For decades, we have used the law to protect the vulnerable, and our results speak for themselves.
 We will conduct an extensive review of your entire employment record and determine the best way to get you your overtime pay, in addition to any penalties that may apply.

 Comp time or compensatory time is a process that allows employees to exchange their overtime hours for vacation time or paid time off in place of getting overtime pay.

 In Illinois, compensatory time is not legal in the private sector.
 If an employer offers you comp time instead of paying you overtime rates, the employer may be violating labor laws.